-Latin 100 Seminar in Latin Literature (4-4-4) F, W, S Subject matter will vary from year to year.
-May be repeated for credit provided the topic varies.
-Prose (F), Epic (W), Drama (S).
+Latin 100 Seminar in Latin Literature (4-4-4) F, W, S May be repeated for credit provided topic varies.
+Prose (F), Satire (W), Lyric (S).
 Prerequisite: Latin 25, equivalent, or consent of the Department.
-Latin 110 Latin Prose Composition (4) Prerequisite: Latin 25, equivalent, or consent of the Department.
-Latin 120 Introduction to Vulgar and Medieval Latin (4) A study of the morphological, syntactical, and lexical developments in post-classical Latin as illustrated by the reading of a variety of texts.
-Prerequisite: Latin 1C or consent of the instructor.
-Not offered 1979-80.
-Latin 198 Directed Group Study (4-4-4) F, W, S An investigation of special topics in Roman culture and civilization through directed reading and research.
+(V) Latin 110 Latin Prose Composition (4) Prerequisite: Latin 25, equivalent, or consent of the Department.

+Latin 120 Introduction to Vulgar and Medieval Latin (4) Morphological, syntactical, and lexical developments in postclassical Latin illustrated by a variety of texts.
+Prerequisite: Latin 1C or consent of instructor.
+Latin 198 Directed Group Study (4-4-4) F, W, S Special topics in Roman culture and civilization through directed reading and research.
 Consultation with instructor necessary prior to enrollment.
 Latin 199 Independent Studies in Latin (4-4-4) F, W, S Consultation with instructor necessary prior to enrollment.

-Classics 1A-B-C Hebrew Fundamentals (4-4-4) F, W, S Classics 2A-B-C Hebrew Reading and Composition (4-4-4) F. W. S Prerequisite: Classics 1C or equivalent.

-Classics 5 Building English Vocabulary through Greek and Latin Roots (4) F Studies in the formation and use of English words from Greek and Latin derivatives.
-Particularly useful for first year students who wish to augment their vocabulary systematically.
-Classics 10 Scientific and Specialized Terminology (4) W A study of English terms derived from Greek and Latin and important to contemporary medicine, science, and other professions, with emphasis on the development of word-building skills.
+Classics 1A-B-C Hebrew Fundamentals (4-4-4) F, W, S Classics 2A-B-C Hebrew Reading and Composition (4-4-4) F, W, S Prerequisite: Classics 1C or equivalent.
+Classics 5 Building English Vocabulary through Greek and Latin Roots (4) F Formation and use of English words from Greek and Latin derivatives.
+Particularly useful for first-year students who wish to augment their vocabulary systematically.
+Classics 10 Scientific and Specialized Terminology (4) W A study of English terms derived from Greek and Latin and important to contemporary medicine, science, and other professions, with emphasis on development of word-building skills.
 No prior knowledge of Greek or Latin required.
-The work is designed to aid undergraduates, particularly those in the sciences, in the development of their technical vocabulary.
-Classics 35A-B-C The Formation of Ancient Society (4-4-4) F, W, S A unified view of the cultures of the Mediterranean world in antiquity down to the disintegration of the Roman Empire.
-Focuses on major institutions and cultural phenomena as seen through the study of ancient literature, history, archaeology, and religion.
-Same as History 35A-B-C. 35A Ancient Near East and Archaic Greece 35B Classical and Hellenistic Greece 35C Roman Republic and Roman Empire Classics 50A Introduction to Classical Literature in English Translation (4) F Selected texts from epic, drama, poetry, and prose discourse provide the basis for a study of the major Greek and Roman authors in the context of the Western literary tradition.
-Same as Comparative Literature 50A.
+For undergraduates, particularly those in the sciences, in development of their technical wordshulary.
+Classics 35A-B-C The Formation of Ancient Society (4-4-4) F, W, S A unified view of the cultures of the Mediterranean world in antiquity to the disintegration of the Roman Empire.
+Focuses on major institutions and cultural phenomena as seen through study of ancient literature, history, archaeology, and religion.
+Same as History 35A-B-C. (IV) 35A Myth and Religion in Ancient Society (IV) 35B Literature and Ancient Society: Greece (IV) 35C Archaeology and Ancient Society: Rome (IV) Classics 50A Introduction to Classical Literature in English Translation (4) F Selected texts from epic, drama, poetry, and prose discourse by major Greek and Roman authors in context of Western literary tradition.
 Classics 99 Special Studies in Classics (4-4-4) F, W, S Consultation with instructor necessary prior to enrollment.
-Classics 141 Classical Historians and Historiography (4) The development of historiography from its ethnographic and one originate to its form as a major literary general All readings are epic origins to its form as a major literary genre.
-All readings are in English.
-Same as History 100C.
-Not offered 1979-80.
-Classics 150A-B-C Judaic Studies (4-4-4) F, W, S Studies in Jewish culture, history, and philosophy.
-No prerequisite.
-Topics will vary from quarter to quarter.
-May be repeated for credit.
-Classics 152 Introduction to Classical Archaeology (4) W This course will describe the range and variety of materials which can be used as evidence for a reconstruction or a recovery of the Greek and Roman civilizations and the methods by which information is inferred from the artifacts.
-An effort will be made to emphasize particular facets of daily life, rather than an overview of cultural development.
-Classics 153 Classical Mythology and Religion (4) S Study of the Greek and Roman divinities and religions in light of their impact on the pre-Christian and Christian world.
-All readings are in English.
-Classics 154 Classics and History: The Ancient World (4) Study of selected topics in the society and culture of the Graeco-Roman world.
-Subject will vary from year to year.
-May be repeated for credit providing the topic varies.
-All readings in English translation.
-Not offered 1979-80.